 Once a Registrant has identified their learning goals, the CE Plan should identify the activities that will advance those goals.
 The CE activities that a Registrant actually completes may not match those listed on the CE Plan exactly, but the overall focus should be consistent between planned and completed activities.
-There are many different ways to learn or avenues of learning (see Table 8: Examples and Definitions of Avenues of Learning
+There are many ways to learn or avenues of learning (see Table 8: Descriptions and Examples of Avenues of Learning).